Specialist inpatient suites for older people

 Our older people’s suites are homely purpose-built facilities carefully designed to create a positive, safe and stimulating environment for those living with illnesses such as dementia.

 A lot of care and attention has gone into developing our suites to make sure they meet the needs of service users.
 At a time when they are at the most vulnerable stage of their illness.

 Providing round-the-clock access to nursing, psychology and medical support, as well as social care, healthcare, physiotherapy, speech therapists and dieticians, the suites work closely with our community mental health services .

 From music therapy to art class, we provide lots of daily therapeutic and leisure activities.

 And we work closely with carers and other support services to make sure all aspects of your care are considered including your future needs, helping to support you living in the community.

-Rated ‘outstanding’ by the CQC, the award-winning ten-bedroom suite is designed to meet the needs of older people experiencing an acute phase of mental health, whether this be of organic (such as dementia) or functional origin (such as depression, schizophrenia or anxiety).
+Rated ‘outstanding’ by the CQC, the award-winning 13-bedroom suite is designed to meet the needs of older people experiencing an acute phase of mental health, whether this be of organic (such as dementia) or functional origin (such as depression, schizophrenia or anxiety).

-Equipped with a state-of-the art sensory bathroom, outside gym, attractive murals, indoor street scene and even a pub, accommodation is also provided for carers should they wish to stay with their loved ones.
+Equipped with a state-of-the-art sensory bathroom, outside gym, sensory relaxation room and even a pub, accommodation is also provided for carers should they wish to stay with their loved ones.

-The ten-bedroom specialist facility offers enhanced care and support to individuals with complex needs.
+The ten-bedroom specialist facility offers above enhanced nursing care and support to individuals with complex needs.